Taking Shape: An Initial Draft

 • Grading contract approach to assessment (with clear process and product specifications; see sample 1, sample 2, sample 3)

-• Common curriculum with limited flexibility for instructor interest/expertise
+• Common curriculum with guided flexibility for instructor interest/expertise

 • Intentional engagement with technologies to support composition